 Winnipeg actress Samantha Hill (Broadway's The Phantom of the Opera) is Cosette.
 "Canadian Idol" Season 3 winner, Juno nominee and Broadway and Stratford star of Jesus Christ Superstar, Melissa O'Neil, plays Eponine.
 Toronto's Cliff Saunders, known for his roles in Beauty and the Beast, The Lord of the Rings and Broadway's The 39 Steps, plays Monsieur Thenardier with Lisa Horner as Madame Thenardier.
 Mark Uhre, who has appeared at the Shaw Festival, is Enjolras.

-The company also features West End actor Earl Carpenter as Javert, a role he has played in productions around the world; Perry Sherman (Next to Normal and Spring Awakening touring productions) as Marius; Ella Ballentine, Saara Chaudry and Madison Oldroyd, who share the roles of Little Cosette and Young Eponine; and David Gregory Black and Aiden Glenn, who share the role of Gavroche.
+View footage of the cast in rehearsals here.
+Karimloo performs "Bring Him Home."
+The company also features West End actor Earl Carpenter as Javert, a role he has played in productions around the world; Perry Sherman ( Next to Normal and Spring Awakening touring productions) as Marius; Ella Ballentine, Saara Chaudry and Madison Oldroyd, who share the roles of Little Cosette and Young Eponine; and David Gregory Black and Aiden Glenn, who share the role of Gavroche.

 The ensemble includes Richard Leon Barth, Katie Beetham, Andreane Bouladier, Caroline Colantonio, Ben Gunderson, Brittney Johnson, Elena Juatco, Andrew Love, Cornelia Luna, Heather McGuigan, Marisa McIntyre, Matt McMahan, Tyler Murree, Jason Ostrowski, Kristen Peace, John Rapson, Rachel Rincione, Matt Rosell, David Silvestri, Alan Shaw, Aaron Walpole, Jonathan Winsby, Ashley Wright and Chris Zonneville.